raikens1/mutation_rate/vcf_filtration/SGDP/raw_file_prep/README.md

     A. run the command:
 	`sh merge_by_chrom VCFLIST`.
 VCFLIST should be a text file of the names of the vcfs to be merged, with the 'chr_N_' prefix removed.
 A good way to do this might be: `for file in chr_1_SGDP_*vcf.gz; do echo ${file#chr_1_} >> VCFLIST; done`

-3. (Still to do)  Remove sites with 20% or more missing data
+3. Remove sites with 20% or more missing data

-    A. (need to write this script) probably a python script which eliminates undesired rows while keeping headers.
-May subsequently need to re-tabix
+    A. filter_missing_data.py FILE.
+To do this for many files in parallel, run:
+	`for file in chr_*.vcf.gz; do bsub -q voight_normal -o filter_${file}.out -e filter_${file}.err "filter_missing_data.py ${file}"; done`

+	- Leaves _very_ little data.
+A very large percentage of sites seem to have a large amount of missing data.
+	- May need to bgzip and tabix after running.
+Currently produces (unzipped) vcf.

 3b?
 FILTER SINGLETONS?
 Not sure whether this makes sense given the size of the dataset